bcgov/jag-traffic-courts-online/gitops/charts/jaeger/README.md

-helm upgrade --install rabbitmq rabbitmq-13.0.0.tgz --values values-prod.yaml
+helm upgrade --install jaeger jaeger-1.11.2.tgz --values values-prod.yaml

-when testing, you can use

---set persistentVolumeClaimRetentionPolicy.whenDeleted=Delete

 WARNING: There are "resources" sections in the chart not set.
 Using "resourcesPreset" is not recommended for production.
 For production installations, please set the following values according to your workload needs:
+  - agent.resources
+  - collector.resources
+  - migration.resources
-  - resources
+  - query.resources